 The garage would be used to support existing and project area parking.

-- The mixed-use residential development had a hearing with the Planning Commission on November 9, 2016.
-Agreements are in place between Rembold Properties, the city, and Metro for the project, which includes 215 market-rate units, 15 affordable units, and approximately 6,000 square feet of commercial space.
-Construction began in summer 2017.
+- The mixed-use residential development includes 215 market-rate units, 15 affordable units, and approximately 6,000 square feet of commercial space.
+Construction is expected to be complete in spring 2019.

-- The city is establishing an agreement with Canterbury Hotel Group to move forward with a potential urban style hotel and restaurant.
+- The city has established an agreement with Canterbury Hotel Group to move forward with a urban style hotel and restaurant.
+The project has land use approval from the Planning Commission and is expected to begin construction in Spring 2019.